-Due to the challenges presented by the COVID-19 pandemic, there are understandable concerns about gathering in person this year for the High Holy Days.
+Due to the challenges presented by the COVID-19 pandemic, there are understandable concerns about gathering again in person this year for the High Holy Days.
 As we consider how to craft a meaningful High Holy Day experience in this unusual time, we are pleased – in great thankfulness to the CCAR press – to be able to provide a free online edition of our Machzor:

 Open our Machzor for Rosh HaShanah here: